digitalocean/container-blueprints/DOKS-CI-CD/README.md

 kubectl create ns doks-ci-cd
 ```

-Check if the namespace is successfully created:
+Then, check if the namespace is successfully created:

 ```shell
 kubectl get ns doks-ci-cd